Sldcmmnt/sldcmmnt.github.io/EN_index.md

 ## What we do
 Solid Community Foundation helps to build a human-centric society through responsible digisation, in the Netherlands as well as international contexts in Europe. <br>
 Solid is a vision and a set of technical specifications to build a more friendly, safe, and innovative web. <br>
-The movement is started by founder of the world wide web Sir Tim Berners Lee and growing in Europe.<br>
+The movement is started by founder of the world wide web Sir Tim Berners Lee and growing in Europe, and alligns with the European digital strategy.<br>
 We use Solid to create a digital human-centric web which supports health, financial health, sustainability and overall better services.
 <br>